 I love books and I love libraries, and truly believe I have the best job in the world fusing the two.

 I qualified as a librarian in 2011, after spending six years working as a library assistant in public libraries.
 My first professional post was as a school librarian, working in the sector for 2 ½ years before starting my current post as a Network Librarian.
 Although based in a secondary school, I enjoy much variety in my job – my typical day ranges from teaching students information skills and organising school reading groups to running a reminiscence session in the local care home and leading a Bookbug session in the local library.

 Before studying librarianship, I trained as a primary school teacher and spent an incredibly humbling seven years volunteering in a children’s hospice.
 I joined YLG in 2014.

 When not hanging about libraries or reading copious books, I enjoy baking, singing and walking in the countryside.

-I’m really excited about my first year as a Carnegie judge.
+I’m really excited about my second year as a Carnegie judge.

 I started working in libraries when I left school in the 1980s with Southwark Libraries and helped run under-fives sessions and storytelling events, which I loved.
 After qualifying I spent a number of years as a trade union librarian but, whilst chartering I decided I wanted to go back into public libraries.
 During chartership I joined the YLG and went to a number of events and training activities and also set up a school library from scratch, which was exhausting but incredibly rewarding.
 I have now worked for Bromley Libraries for seven years and have set up and run a number of children’s reading groups within my own branch which have catered for all ages from young children up to teens.
 With all these groups we have shadowed the Carnegie and Kate Greenaway medals.